Pruned inside-out polytopes, combinatorial reciprocity theorems and generalized permutahedra: Introduction

-We give a different, a geometric perspective.
-In order to prove \cref{moredim} we apply Ehrhart--Macdonald reciprocity to pruned inside-out polytopes.
-A pruned inside-out polytope $\Q\setminus \bigcup\N^{\co1} $ consist of the points that lie inside a polytope $\Q$ but not in the codimension one cones $\N^{\co1}$ of a complete polyhedral fan $\N$.
+We give a different, geometric perspective.
+In order to prove \cref{thm:moredim} we apply Ehrhart--Macdonald reciprocity to pruned inside-out polytopes.
+A pruned inside-out polytope ${\Q\setminus \bigcup\N^{\co1}}$ consist of the points that lie inside a polytope $\Q$ but not in the codimension one cones $\N^{\co1}$ of a complete polyhedral fan $\N$.
 This is a generalization of inside-out polytopes introduced by Beck and Zaslavsky \cite{Beck2006}.
 An inside-out polytope $\Q\setminus\Hy$ consists of the points in a polytope $\Q$ but off the hyperplanes in the arrangement $\Hy$.
 We think of the codimension-one cones $\N^{\co1}$ defining a pruned inside-out polytope as \emph{pruned} hyperplanes, hence the name.
 One of the many applications of inside-out polytopes \cite{Beck2006a,Beck2006b,Beck2010,Beck2018} is yet a different proof of Stanley's reciprocity result for graph colorings \cite{Stanley1973}.

-Recently, Aval, Karaboghossian, and Tanasa presented a reciprocity theorem for hypergraph colorings \cite{Aval2020}, generalizing Stanley's result for graph colorings.
+Aval, Karaboghossian, and Tanasa presented a reciprocity theorem for hypergraph colorings \cite{Aval2020}, generalizing Stanley's result for graph colorings.
 A main tool in the paper is a Hopf monoid structure on hypergraphs defined in \cite[Section 20.1.]{AA17} and the associated basic polynomial invariant.
 However, they do \emph{not} use the antipode as reciprocity inducing element, but rather technical computations involving Bernoulli numbers.

 In \cref{Assec:hg} we show how the reciprocity theorem for hypergraph colorings in \cite{Aval2020} is a consequence of the reciprocity for generalized permutahedra.
 Our main tool is a vertex description of hypergraphic polytopes in terms of acyclic orientations of hypergraphs (\cref{prop:hgPconv}).
-This allows us to give an arguably simpler proof of Aval, Karaboghossian, and Tanasa's result on hypergraph colorings.
+More recent work by Karaboghossian \cite{karaboghossian_polynomial_2020, karaboghossian_combinatorial_2022} presents a more general version of the combinatorial reciprocity result for hypergraphs and an alternative proof with similar techniques as we present in \cref{Assec:hg}.

 As spelled out in \cite[Sections~21--25]{AA17} and \cite[Section~4]{Aval2020} hypergraphs and hypergraphic polytopes contain a number of interesting combinatorial subclasses such as simple hypergraphs, graphs, simplicial complexes, building sets, set partitions, and paths, together with their associated polytopes such as graphical zonotopes, simplicial complex polytopes, nestohedra, and graph associahedra.